CAIDA/libbgpstream/docs/doxygen/static/tutorials-plugins.md

-This section assumes that the \a corsaro-in API has already been fully implemented (in order to have generated the data), but it is theoretically possible to only implement the \ref alloc function from that API and still have the \a corsaro-in API function correctly.
+This section assumes that the \a corsaro-in API has already been fully implemented (in order to have generated the data), but it is theoretically possible to only implement the \ref alloc_output function from that API and still have the \a corsaro-in API function correctly.

 The required functions are:
 1. \ref probe_filename